 Linear Discriminant Analysis in Python

-In a blog post available at the web site of my consulting business (Instruments & Data Tools), I described how one can detect allergens using NIR analysis.
+With my consulting business (Instruments & Data Tools), I once worked on a lab test to detect allergens using NIR analysis.
 For that exercise, we mixed milk powder and coconut milk powder with different ratios, from 100% milk powder to 100% coconut milk powder in increments of 10%.
 We then acquired absorbance spectra and verified how the NIR spectra correlate to the different composition of the samples.
 The data is available for download at our Github repository.

 In this case PCA gives us a neat classification of the spectra.
 Here’s the scatter plot of the first two principal components, as we showed in that post.The different groups of measurements are mostly separated from one another, with a few overlaps.
 For instance data from 20% milk and 30% milk powder overlap quite a bit, and the same happens for 40% and 50% milk.
 This situation is what we are referring to when we say that PCA finds the directions where the variance of the data is maximised.
 Even though spectra are naturally segregated, because of the nature of the samples we measured, that may not be evident along the directions of maximal variance.